spruceid/spruceid.dev/src/pages/index.md

 kind of DID document (except a few optional parameters specific to each DID method)

-The most basic and useful thing that a DID Document contains is a series of **"verification methods"**, which are public keys used for specific purposes, like checking the signature on a VC, and which can be referenced by specific relative references.
+The most basic and useful thing that a DID Document contains is a series of **"verification methods"**, which are public keys with type metadata and scoped to a specific purpose.
 See, for example, this DID document from the demo app we use to test DIDKit and wallets:

 <details>
   <summary class='fake-h3'>Behold!
 A real-world DID Document!</summary><br />